-Stanley’s unique drawings have been described, appropriately, as; menacing and mischievous, serenely melancholic, sexual, dark and sinister, but playful and humorous.
+Stanley’s drawings have been described, appropriately, as: menacing and mischievous, serenely melancholic, sexual, dark and sinister, but playful and humorous.

 Stanley’s technique is both aggressive and delicate in execution.
 The multi-layering of oil pastel and pencil creates depth and attempts to emulate the marks and surfaces achieved in materials like paint, clay or plaster.
 The images often take on a biomorphic quality as scratches reference marked time and inevitable scarring of the epidermal layer.

 When three dimensions become two, references to scale often become ambiguous.
 A background might become a backdrop when objects cast vertical shadows upon it.
 The images suddenly seem more like dioramas, scenes waiting for further content or long forgotten stage sets.
-Narrative is, essentially and deliberately, misleading and meaning is embedded as much in the objects and scenes as in the execution of the work.
-Stanley seems preoccupatied with the absurdity of existance, both mentally and physically.
+The narrative is, essentially and deliberately, misleading and meaning is embedded as much in the objects and scenes as in the execution of the work.
+Stanley seems preoccupied with the absurdity of existence, both mentally and physically.

-In a series of drawings, collectively titled, ’Nests’, he weaves a mass network of branch or capillary-like structures with tangled ladders.
-Just like his use of dark puddles, these stark, black, networks create unknown, menacing, depth.
+In a series of drawings, collectively titled, ’Nests’, Stanley weaves a mass network of branch or capillary-like structures with tangled ladders.
+These stark, black, networks create unknown, menacing, depth.
 They become sinister traps as much as they represent, by title, somewhere homely and secure.
-Whilst one imagines what hides in the depths, the images morph into insect-like creatures.
-Stanley’s inspiration for these ‘Nests’ are inspired by the multitude of crows nests adorning trees along the cross-country running routes he takes along the undulating landscape of Bedfordshire.
-After decades living in London, he often imagines these nests as tightly packed networks of interconnecting dwellings that reflect the mass urban networks of the city.